CirrusMio/learning-things/pages/index.md

+# Learning, The CirrusMio Way

 Put simply, the CirrusMio Way is continuous improvement.

-Software does not start out being robust.
-It gets to a point of success through many small wins and meaningful tweaks.
-This is one of the core tenants of agile development -- constant reassessment and setting attainable goals will drive a project forward.

-Businesses are not immediately successful enterprises.
-It requires monitoring of competitors, assessment of market opportunities, and skillful execution to take off.
-It typically takes many attempts to enter a market before there is a decent amount of success.
-By continuously improving our relationship with customers and defining our place in the market, we can iterate toward success.

-It is important to constantly develop our team as well.
+It is important to constantly develop our skills.
 We want to improve the value of each individual while also improving the relationship of the team as a whole.
 The best way to achieve this is to offer a path for individual mastery, and introduce more and varied interactions with your peers.